keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/webhook.md

 [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks)
 to mutate resources.
-To enable the webhook (and therefore Keptn Lifecycle Management) for a certain namespace, the namespace needs to be annotated:
+To enable the webhook (and therefore Keptn Lifecycle Management) for a certain namespace, the namespace must be annotated:

 ```yaml
 apiVersion: v1